jkds/datastax-spark-csv-importer/README.md

 You may override these on the command line as indicated above.

 ## Results
-Once the program has completed successfully it you should see the following when performing a select:
+Once the program has completed successfully you should see the following when performing a select:

     Connected to SparkCluster at localhost:9160.
     [cqlsh 4.1.1 | Cassandra 2.0.11.83 | DSE 4.6.0 | CQL spec 3.1.1 | Thrift protocol 19.39.0]